metrik-tech/pulse/README.md

 const universe = pulse.Universe(2745313133);

+const { subscribe } = await universe.connect();

+subscribe("test", (message) => {
+    console.log(message);
+});

+await universe.send({
+    topic: "test",
+    message: "hello world",
+    serverId: "optional-server-id",
+    destination: "roblox" // default, can be "roblox" for server-server comms (why you would want this is beyond me) })

 ```
 ## UI

-Pulse comes with a UI that you can use to interact with the Game Registry.
+Pulse comes with a UI that you can use to interact with the Game Registry, as well as inspect stats about the operation of the server.
+It is available on the root path of your deployed Worker.

 ## Architecture